nicm42/100-days-of-code-v2/log3.md

 **Day 82: 3rd July 2021**
 Today was my learning something different tutorial day.
 I ended up doing Go.
 Like with Python, the Traversy Media crash course was all about how to use the language, then next week I'll do a tutorial to make something.
 Overall I found it to be a bit like JS and a bit like Python.
 I think some things are just universal.

+**Day 83: 4th July 2021**
+Today I did Traversy Media's crash courses on Node and Express, which was a lot.
+I've done freeCodeCamp's basic Node & Express, but really didn't understand what was going on with them.
+Splitting them out helped, so now I see what was going on.
+I need to look back at the videos I saw using an API and creating an API with Node/Express and see if I now understand what is going on with them.